 RibonanzaNet-SS in dev puzzlemaker

 RNet has been enabled in puzzlemaker on the eternadev.org site for players to create RNet puzzles and assess how solvable those puzzles are.
+(New players will need to earn 20,000 points on the dev site in order to post puzzles.)
 We would like to avoid a repeat of EFTK where players got frustrated by how difficult and illogical the EFTK player puzzles are.
 If you don’t have a dev account, you will need to create one.
 You can use the same player name and password as your main account for ease if you like.

 There is no energy calculation in RNet and instead it provides an F1 score.
 View the F1 score by opening the spec box and keeping it open while flipping.
 (Box can be resized by dragging the corners.)
 If F1 proves unhelpful, then I can report to the researchers that RNet in the game would benefit from another metric for puzzle solving.